 Here’s an example –

-Next, let’s take a look at how you can create content that your target audience will like.
+Next, let’s take a look at how you can create types of content that your target market will like.

-The best way to do this is by using a tool known as Buzzsumo.
+The best way to do this is by using a content marketing tool known as Buzzsumo.

-This tool will let you know what content your target audience is sharing the most.
+This tool will let you know what content types your target audience is sharing the most on their social media platforms.

-Below, you can see some of the most popular content from the past month, (in relation to shares), based on the topic of AdWords.
+Below, you can see some of the most popular content types from the past month, (in relation to shares on the social media platforms), based on the topic of AdWords.

-A lot of the content above is ‘news related’ content, meaning it’s not that actionable.
+A lot of the type of content above is ‘news related’ content, meaning it’s not that actionable and stops being relevant content.

 Often, with content marketing, your goal is to create actionable content that will actually help out your target audience.

-This kind of content also tends to receive more shares and evergreen SEO traffic.
+This kind of content also tends to receive more social media shares and evergreen SEO traffic.

 Because of this, it helps to pair your niche keyword with another keyword that will help generate actionable content ideas.